aldodec/Neural_Networks/README.md

 # Neural_Networks
-A repository of neural networks
+A repository of neural network projects, for further reference.